 - Give Rugby A Try

-INCLUSIVE COMMUNITY CLUB
+INCLUSIVE SPORTS CLUB

-The ICC provision aims to engage children and young adults with disabilities in the local community through non-contact tag-based rugby sessions.
+The ISC provision aims to engage children and young adults with disabilities in the local community through non-contact tag-based rugby sessions.
 All sessions are tailored specific to participants needs.
 All levels of ability are welcome between the age range of 6 to 16 years.

 The sessions will be run by fully qualified and experienced rugby coaches and will be filled with fun engaging activities that include mini games and soft play.
 There will also be sensory equipment available for the children in what is the first autistic rugby provision in Wales.